acquia/logstream/README.md

 Available commands are defined in the following subsections.
 Inbound commands can arrive from the upstream client (end-user client, or an upstream logtailor).
 Outbound commands are sent to the upstream client.

+In the examples that follow, "<-" indicates and inbound command and "->" indicates an outbound command.
+Those indicators are merely documentation for the examples; they are not part of the API.

 ### API example